bcugurlu/cmpe150-ps/PS5/PS5_Questions.md

 1,Toy Story (1995),Animation

 Write a program that takes a request as an input.
 If it is a movie, display its publishing year and genre.
 If it is a genre, display all movies in this genre.
 If it is a year, display all movies published in this year.
+In this program you should get the raw data and turn it into a dictionary that contains the keys "movie", "year" and "genre".

 Input | Output
 --- | ---